nvalline/workout-tracker/README.md

 ## Description

-This application allows the user to log all the different hamburgers that he/she would like to eat.
-When the user devours one of the burgers, the user can click the button to indicate that they have eaten that burger.
+This application allows the user to log the workouts and the exercises included that they complete.
+By utilizing a mongoDB database the user is able to log each new workout and add the various exercises to each workout.

-Utilizing a MYSQL database the application will retain the data entered and will deliver it back to the user when he/she returns.
+The user is able to select from 'resistance' & 'cardio' exercise types and the corresponding data types adjust to their selection.
+The user is able to start a workout, leave the application to perform their exercises, then return to log that exercise to the same workout.
+In other words, the user does not need to keep the application open during their workouts.

-This application is also mobile responsive, which allows the user to utilize the application in real-time while they are devouring burgers (just like Popeye's friend, Wimpy)!
+The user is able to view stats of their workouts and exercises on a dashboard that allows the user to analyze and track their results.

 [Back To The Top](#project-name)